mozilla-releng/mozilla-taskgraph/CONTRIBUTING.md

 ```

 Verify the commit is what you expect, then create a pull request and get the
 commit merged into `main`.

+If you merge the pull request using the `squash` method, recreate the tag after
+pulling to make sure it points to the same commit as the one on main.

-Once merged, push your tag upstream:
+Then, push your tag upstream:

 ```
 git push upstream --tags